ruby-amqp/rubybunny.info/articles/queues.md

 When acknowledging multiple messages at once, the delivery tag is treated as "up to and including".
 For example, if delivery tag = 5 that would mean "acknowledge messages 1, 2, 3, 4 and 5".

-**Please Note:** Acknowledgements are channel-specific.
+**Please note:** Acknowledgements are channel-specific.
 Applications MUST NOT receive messages on one channel and acknowledge them on another.

 Also, a message MUST NOT be acknowledged more than once.
 Doing so will result in a channel-level exception with code `406 (PRECONDITION_FAILED)` being raised.
 The reply text will be similar to this: